criticalscience/criticalscience.github.io/_pages/events.md

   {% endif %}
 {% endfor %}

 Currently, the sessions of the reading group take place every other Friday at 16:00 at Mila.
+Starting in the fall semester 2025, we will also host some sessions on Wednesdays at 13:00, in order to facilitate the attendance of folks who cannot make it on Fridays.

 By attending the sessions of the reading group, participants are requested to follow the [Berlin Code of Conduct](https://berlincodeofconduct.org/en).